easyctf/easyctf_learn/linux-grep.md

 grep "hello" test.txt
 ```

-You can also search for multiple files, or use the wild card, the asterisk `*`, to search all files in a directory.
+You can also search in multiple files, or use the wild card, the asterisk `*`, to search all files in a directory.

 ```bash
 grep "hello" test1.txt test2.txt test3.txt